aspencoyle/fish541_lab/methods/5_PCR/qPCR_Lab_Methods.md

 * 10ul primer

 Resulting in:
-* 10uM HSC70 Forward
+* 100ul of 10uM HSC70 Forward
-* 10uM HSC70 Reverse
+* 100ul of 10uM HSC70 Reverse
-* 10uM GADD45 gamma Forward
+* 100ul of 10uM GADD45 gamma Forward
-* 10uM GADD45 gamma Reverse
+* 100ul of 10uM GADD45 gamma Reverse

 ### Mix Preparation and Plating
 **Separate mix made for each primer set, one for HSC70 F/R and another for GADD45 gamma**